The Best High Protein Dog Food in 2022

 The biggest example of the more athletic breeds is the border collie- designed to spend all day running around, herding sheep, this is a breed that will have boundless energy and can become bored very easily.
 Of course, all that energy needs to be fed, so as to avoid any health problems, later.

-The amino acids available in high protein food for dogs helps to feed these muscles and keep your dog going for longer.
+The amino acids available in high protein food for dogs help to feed these muscles and keep your dog going for longer.
 In the same way that human athletes require a high protein diet to keep their muscles healthy, an athletic dog will need an increased supply of protein to keep themselves in the best condition they can be in.

 Since young dogs require extra protein to feed their system as they grow and develop into our beautiful canine companions, high protein puppy food can easily cater to this need.
 Just be sure that you’re also giving them a healthy diet in every aspect, as they grow and try not to focus too much on protein alone.
+For a wider selection of choices, check out our puppy food guide.

 - Pregnant and lactating dogs

 It’s hard work, creating tiny versions of yourself.
-It’s always best to discuss your pregnant or lactating dogs’ nutritional needs with your vet before changing their food but, if you’re given the go ahead, high protein dog food can be a huge benefit to their overall health.
+It’s always best to discuss your pregnant or lactating dogs’ nutritional needs with your vet before changing their food but, if you’re given the go-ahead, high protein dog food can be a huge benefit to their overall health.
 During this time, a nutrient-dense diet is preferred, and high protein dog food tends to be geared toward giving your dog the best nutritional value, per serving.

 Q: Why do dogs need protein?

-A: All mammals need a certain level of protein as part of their diet, as we rely on these proteins to help us rebuild and create strong, healthy muscle mass.
+All mammals need a certain level of protein as part of their diet, as we rely on these proteins to help us rebuild and create strong, healthy muscle mass.
 Without this protein, the muscles would waste away, as the energy required to keep their muscles going simply wouldn’t be there.
 Once the muscles have gone, your dog would be unable to move.

 Q: How much protein does a dog need per day?

-A: There are a few factors to consider when it comes to giving your dog an adequate amount of protein.
+There are a few factors to consider when it comes to giving your dog an adequate amount of protein.
 The first of these factors is their breed- some breeds are designed to be very active and their build means they have a higher metabolism.

 You should also take their size and age into account, since these affect how much muscle mass needs to be fed, on a daily basis.
 Other factors include special circumstances, which we have mentioned above, including pregnancy, old age or activity levels.